toschdev/blockie/README.md

 ## Prerequisites

 Have a blockchain running.
-Favorably with [Ignite CLI](https://github.com/ignite/cli) and
+Favorably with [Ignite CLI](https://github.com/ignite/cli) and currently only default ports (26657)

 ```bash
 ignite chain serve